This specially-designed Outward Bound course helps youth navigate the tough road from adolescence to adulthood with the support of their families.

-Outward Bound’s four-day course provides a unique opportunity for families to deepen their connections with and appreciation for one another, strengthening bonds with the help of challenging and unique wilderness activities like canoeing, chart reading and sleeping and eating on white sandy beaches under a blanket of stars in the Ten Thousand Islands of Southern Florida.
+This four-day course provides a unique opportunity for families to deepen their connections and appreciation for one another through challenging wilderness activities like canoeing, chart reading and sleeping and eating on white sandy beaches under a blanket of stars.
 The memories and metaphors of a shared adventure will carry on long into the future, as family participants further develop their relationships.

 Outward Bound Family expeditions are once-in-a-lifetime opportunities to experience the great outdoors with the people you love.
 These eye-opening adventures provide a new and exciting place to bond as a family, improve communication, and cultivate a shared sense of natural wonder as you explore some of the nation’s most pristine wilderness areas together.